s8rr/PCPartPickerBD/README.md

 ## Contact

-For questions or feedback, please open an issue on GitHub or contact the maintainer at [your-email@example.com](mailto:your-email@example.com).
+For questions or feedback, please open an issue on GitHub or contact the maintainer at [hi@sabbir.lol](mailto:hi@sabbir.lol).